 Edinburgh Oratory Project

-St Patrick’s Church is served by a small community of priests working on the Edinburgh Oratory Project.
+St Patrick’s Church is served by a small community of two priests, Father Gerard Hatton (Parish Administrator) and Father Ninian Doohan (Assistant Priest), working on the Edinburgh Oratory Project.
 This means that we live a common life based on the pattern established by St Philip Neri, who founded the Congregation of the Oratory in Rome in 1575.

 We are not an Oratory, but a project to establish one in the future.
-We are in the early stages of formation, as diocesan priests who are beginning to model our common life along the lines of existing Oratories (especially the Oratorian community in York) and to establish a threefold Oratorian apostolate of prayer, preaching and the administration of the sacraments.
-This period of formation is carried out on the invitation of the Archdiocese of St Andrews & Edinburgh and under the supervision of the Procurator-General of the Confederation of the Oratory in Rome.
+We are diocesan priests who are beginning to model our common life along the lines of existing Oratories, especially the Oratorian community in York.
+We hope to establish a threefold Oratorian apostolate of prayer, preaching and the administration of the sacraments in the heart of Edinburgh.
+This period of formation is carried out at the invitation of the Archdiocese of St Andrews & Edinburgh and under the supervision of the Procurator-General of the Confederation of the Oratory in Rome.

 It is hoped that, through this process of formation, we may in time be formally instituted as an Oratorian Congregation.